aristanetworks/vane/docs/differentiation/differentiation.md

 communicating with and testing the entire network, not just individual devices.
 This ensures that the network as a whole is thoroughly validated, identifying potential bottlenecks, inter-device dependencies, and overall system efficiency.

+## **Ease of Integration with Existing Workflows**

+*Customization and Adaptability:* By supporting configurations ingested from AVD or YAML files, Vane aligns with existing development and operational workflows.
+This ensures a smooth integration process for organizations that have established practices using specific tools or file formats.
+The tool becomes an integral part of the existing ecosystem, minimizing disruptions and accelerating the adoption of network validation practices.